 You know how life goes.
 There’s always something that interrupts your plans and it happens on the day when you can least afford to encounter a stressor.
 You might be on your way to work because you have to go over a project with your boss before the client gets there for a scheduled appointment.
 But the next thing you know, you’re trapped in a traffic jam.
 There’s no way around it and you can’t turn back.
 You’re just stuck.
 When this happens, your body reacts and floods your system with stress hormones.
 And the symptoms your body will manifest can be manifold.

 The reaction from your body is based on the fight or flight response and it’s meant to be a help to you.
 However, when the situation isn’t life or death, this response isn’t needed.

 When this is an occasional circumstance where you get a flood or stress hormones, it’s not a big deal.
 But when you don’t know the right coping techniques for stress, your body is constantly getting this flood of hormones, and this constant cycle of having a stress response within the body wreaks havoc on your physical health.

 Over time, the overuse of your stress hormone starts to take a toll on your immune system.
-This happens because your body has something known as natural killer cells.
+A part of the immunity army is known as natural killer cells.
 These are designed to battle against serious conditions such as cancer, but these cells are also designed to fight things like bacterial or viral illnesses.

 It’s not just illnesses that you’ll face more often when you fail to break your stress addiction.
 You’ll be at a higher risk for developing conditions that are related to stress such as diabetes.
 When you get stressed, it raises your glucose level – even if you don’t have the disease.